The Nightingale and the Rose (opera): Synopsis

-The duration of the opera is 80 minutes.

 Review

 The music of the opera was described by one critic as follows: "...her intricate chamber-score is so delicately, rapturously, expiringly romantic that we hearkened to it all without complaint."
 (David Murray, Financial Times on July 11, 1994).

 Music and sound samples

 The opera culminates with the four songs of the Nightingale, settings of the four sonnets by Christina Rossetti (1830–1894):